-Three letters of recommendation, preferably at least one from an academic reference.
+Two letters of recommendation, preferably at least one from an academic reference.

 Online video interview submitted via Kira Talent.
 You will receive an invitation link a few days after you submit your application.
 Each interview includes 4-6 questions and could be a combination of video questions/answers and written questions/answers.
 You will have a chance to answer practice questions but the actual interview questions will not be available until you begin the interview.
 No prior preparation is necessary.